McNullty/oauth2-example/Readme.md

 You need to comment out flyway dependency in pom.xml, and uncomment `hibernate.ddl-auto: create` in application.yml.

+## Documenting API
+Api documentation is created by Spring REST Docs.
+You can generate static documentation an package it in jar by running `./mvnw clean verify package`

 ## TODO
 - [x] Add tests for /public, /private and /actuator/health end points
 - [x] Configure server to work only with HTTPS protocol